 Different subjects have different conventions for written work, and different lecturers/tutors may expect different things of their students.
-So when you are getting ready to do your assignment check your course material and the course page on the Online Campus to find out what you need to do.
+So when you are getting ready to do your assignment check your course material to find out what you need to do.

 If you’re still not sure contact your lecturer/tutor.